See our glossary below to learn how to make the most out of your training on Strava.

 Strava uses a recent race or time trial to calculate running pace zones.
 Run data is bucketed into pace zones using Grade Adjusted Pace, which allows easy comparison of equivalent-effort pace on flat and hilly runs.

 - Endurance - Comfortable running.
-Sometimes referred to as "conversational" pace.
+Sometimes referred to as the "conversational" pace.
 This zone usually makes up the bulk of a runner's mileage.

 - Threshold - A pace that can be sustained for up to 60 minutes with some difficulty.
 Workouts in this zone can be run continuously or broken up into longer intervals.